JeanBilheux/NeutronDayTutorial/README.md

 ## jupyter  notebooks / conda / jupyter.sns.gov

 - showing one way the users can log in and get access to their notebooks (https://github.com/JeanBilheux/IPTS_16259)
-- At the end of the day, those are running scripts found [here](https://github.com/JeanBilheux/IPTS_scripts)

 ## jupyter widgets